Collège-lycée Ampère: Chapel of the Trinity

 The chapel of the Trinity also called 'high chapel' was built in the College-lycée Ampère between 1617 and 1622 in the baroque style and the first stone was blessed by archbishop Denis-Simon de Marquemont.
 In 1754, it was refurbished by the Lyon architect planner Jean-Antoine Morand.
 Classified monument historique in 1939, it was neglected and even served as the gym.
 Restored in the 1990s, it now hosts regular classical music concerts.

-Nowadays

-The institution is acknowledged for the high quality of its preparatory classes to management Grandes Écoles entrance examination.
-Also, it is reputed for the variety of rare foreign languages available to students, among which Hebrew, Russian, Arabic and Japanese.